mufflyt/coi/README.md

 **Use**: `source("0_Data_Prep.R")`

 **Input**: None.
 This takes raw data from the external hard drives `/Volumes/Pharma_Influence/Data` loads it and selects only the columns needed.
 This is especially important with the NPPES file.
 It is HUGE!
+I cleaned the GOBA_unique.csv file making it unique NPI and GOBA_ID numbers.
+I also added the ACOG districts.

 **Output**:
 readr::write_csv(PCND, "/Volumes/Projects/Pharma_Influence/Data/Physician_Compare/Physician_Compare_National_Downloadable_File2.csv"